35. Install RED SCARF Suite Panel

 35.8.
 Using RED SCARF Suite Panel

-In order to be able to use the quick access buttons, after installation, the superadmin has to enter the URLs of the log in pages of the applications that he wants quick access to, using the ‘Add Buttons’ page, under ‘Settings’.
+To be able to use the quick access buttons, after installation, the superadmin has to save the URLs of the log in pages for the applications that he wants quick access to, by clicking on ‘Add Buttons’, under ‘Settings’, on the left panel.

-The ‘Services Status’ section will also inform the user if the server needs to be restarted because some unattended security updates have been applied.
+The ‘Services Status’ section will inform the user if the server needs to be restarted because some unattended security updates have been applied.
+On the left panel, under ‘Settings’, you can click ‘Detections Directory’ to specify the directory where the ClamAV stores the list of virus detections made by periodic scanning, and you can click ‘Change Password’ to change your password.

-The list of suite components is adjustable, in the sense that if on a particular server, some of the components were not installed, or if some extra components were added to the standard suite, the list can be modified to exclude or include those components using the ‘Edit Components List’ page, under ‘Settings’.
+The list of suite components is adjustable, in the sense that if on a particular server, some of the components haven’t been installed, or if some extra components have been added to the standard suite, the list can be modified to exclude or include those components using the ‘Edit Components List’ option, under ‘Settings’.

 35.9.
 Upgrading RED SCARF Suite Panel